marcusnolan/restruction/README.md

 2. Create a `Procfile` with the terminal command echo web: `python app.py > Procfile`.
 3. `git add` and `git commit` the new requirements and Procfile and then `git push` the project to GitHub.
 4. Create a new app on the Heroku website by clicking the "New" button in your dashboard.
 Give it a name and set the region to Europe.
-5. From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.
+5. From the Heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.
-6. Confirm the linking of the heroku app to the correct GitHub repository.
+6. Confirm the linking of the Heroku app to the correct GitHub repository.
-7. In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".
+7. In the Heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".
 8. Set the following config vars:

 | Key | Value |